 The status of Lobster in LFA 41 is assessed using two indicators of stock health: survey commercial biomass and reproductive potential.
 The reference points defining the Healthy, Cautious, and Critical zones-the Upper Stock Reference (USR) and the Limit Reference Point (LRP)-are based on the survey biomass.
 Both indicators use fishery-independent data available from four multispecies surveys, two conducted by DFO and two conducted by NEFSC.
-The NEFSC surveys were not conducted in 2020 due to concerns with the COVID-19 global pandemic; therefore, the data from these surveys are not updated.
-Information is instead provided using the 2019 data.
-One year of missing survey data will have little to no impact on the median because it is a 3-year running median.
+The NEFSC surveys were not conducted in 2020 due to concerns with the COVID-19 global pandemic.
+The spring survey took place in 2021, but the fall survey was not completed in time for the present update.
+Table 1 highlights the data available at the time of this update from the 2020 and 2021 field seasons.
 The DFO Summer Research Vessel Survey (RV41) covers the offshore portions on the Scotian Shelf, and the DFO Spring Research Vessel Survey (GB) covers the offshore portions on Georges Bank.
 The NEFSC surveys cover the Gulf of Maine and Georges Bank in the spring (NSpr41) and autumn (Naut41).